methompson/tcheck/readme.md

 - `isInstanceOfGenerator` generates a new function that checks if a value is an instance of a class.
 - `isArrayOfGenerator` generates a new function that checks if an array contains values that conform to specific type guards
 - `unionGuard` generates a new function that checks that a value conforms to one of several different guards.
 This is useful for union types, i.e. those that may be one of several types.
-- `isEnumGenerator` generates a function that can test Enum values.
+- `isEnumValueGenerator` generates a function that can test Enum values.

 ### Examples